nhatnghiho/route-about/README.md

 # Route-About

 A navigation web app to help users plan walking/cycling routes based on distance.
-It offers 1) both point-to-point and round-trip navigation, 2) numerous randomized routes based on desired origin, destination, and distance, 3) route visualization on map, and 4) detailed instructions.
+It offers 1) both point-to-point and round-trip navigation, 2) numerous randomized routes based on desired start & end, distance, and means of transportation, 3) route visualization on map, and 4) detailed instructions.

 ## Inspiration